pygeoops/pygeoops/README.md

 # pygeoops
-Library with some spatial algorithms that can be applied to shapely geometries
+Library with some spatial algorithms to use on shapely geometries.